ess-dmsc/just-bin-it/README.md

 A lightweight program for histogramming neutron event data for diagnostic purposes.

 ## Setup
 Python 3.7+ only.
-Might work on older version of Python 3 but not tested.
+Might work on older versions of Python 3 but not tested.

 ```
 >>> pip install -r requirements.txt